rpmuller/ePubs/WP1.md

 In all this, it would seem, there is very little that was not already contained in the teaching of Orphism and Pythagoreanism.

-The originality of Empedocies, outside science, consists in the doctrine of the four elements, and in the use of the two principles of Love and Strife to explain change.
+The originality of Empedocles, outside science, consists in the doctrine of the four elements, and in the use of the two principles of Love and Strife to explain change.